Noël Godin: Method

-Godin insists he is non-violent and is careful to use only soft pies made of cream and sponge cake that will not physically hurt his victims, which he purchases from local bakeries.
-He says his humor can be traced back to Bugs Bunny, Wile E. Coyote, the Marx Brothers, Norman Wisdom, and the radical "yippies" of the Youth International Party.
+Godin insisted he was non-violent and was careful to use only soft pies (purchased from local bakeries) made of cream and sponge cake that would not physically hurt his victims.
+His actions were accompanied by the cry "Gloup!
+Gloup!", after Georges Le Gloupier, a fictional character he adopted as an alter ego.
+He said his humor could be traced back to Bugs Bunny, Wile E. Coyote, the Marx Brothers, Norman Wisdom, and the radical "yippies" of the Youth International Party.
+Godin tended not to pick Belgian victims, as he insisted that few would notice if he did.
+He remarked, "The first five seconds after the delivery of a pie offer a stark revelation of a victim's real character."